sherpanuren/Exploratory-Data-Analysis/README.md

 This project demonstrates the process of **Exploratory Data Analysis (EDA)** on a given dataset using Python and Jupyter Notebook.
 The goal is to clean, visualize, and understand the patterns, trends, and relationships in the data before applying any machine learning models.

-## Acknowledgements

-- This project was inspired by and based on a [YouTube tutorial](https://www.youtube.com/watch?v=KgCgpCIOkIs) by Rishabh Mishra.
-- The dataset used in this project was downloaded from the same YouTube channel.

 ## Table of Contents

 1. [Introduction](#introduction)